henry2004y/Ganymede/shocks.md

 @show λ2
 ```

 which shows $\lambda_2 \simeq 3.19$.

-In Vlasiator 2D I get 15 in the equatorial plane with spatial resolution 300 km downstream near the shock, which is much larger than this.
+In Vlasiator 2D southward IMF equatorial run I get 15 in a large area with spatial resolution 300 km downstream near the shock, which is much larger than this.
+I later realized that this indicates that the run is problematic, because the periodic condition in the out-of-plane z direction, which is also the parallel direction, prohibits any parallel heating.
+This in turn causes unphysical anisotropy values in the downstream region.

+In Vlasiator 2D southward IMF meridional run I get over 10 in a narraw region downstream of the shock, but for most part of the magnetosheath, the value is between 1 to 5, except the region near the magnetopause where again we have values over 10.

+Another thing to note is that, if you set the jump ratio to 4 in the above calculations, the downstream anisotropy will become 0.6.
+This indicates that under this set of upstream conditions, the jump ratio shall never be close to 4 if you want anisotropy value > 1!

 ### Parallel Shock